wp-plugins/ajax-load-more/README.txt

 == Description ==

 Ajax Load More is a powerful solution for infinite scrolling WordPress posts and pages using Ajax.
-Build complex WordPress querreadme updateies using the custom shortcode builder and then add the shortcode to your pages via the content editor or directly into your template files.
+Build complex WordPress queries using the custom shortcode builder and then add the shortcode to your pages via the content editor or directly into your template files.

 = Features =